Fireworks planted on equipment used in controversial Seattle road project

 In another incident, vandals in June damaged equipment used to measure speed and traffic volume at four of nine locations on the street, SDOT said.
 The agency will replace the equipment at a cost of $120 each.

-The plans to install a bicycle lane and remove parking on the west side of 35th Avenue Northeast have drawn intense criticism from a coalition of residents and business owners.
+The plans to install bicycle lanes on both sides and remove parking on the west side of 35th Avenue Northeast have drawn intense criticism from a coalition of residents and business owners.

 It says the project will increase traffic congestion and harm businesses that rely on street parking.
 The opponents have repeatedly lobbied SDOT, City Council members, the mayor’s office and state representatives to halt construction.